3rdfloorTom/bashEM/README.md

 # bashEM
-A seemingly random mixture of bash scripts for EM-related software packages
+A seemingly random mixture of shell scripts for EM-related software packages.